 Based on a careful review of the Leaveless pillars, it seems that the airline has developed an in-depth, practical approach to reducing the aviation industry’s GHG emissions.
 Yet, even a multifaceted plan such as this is not enough on its own.

 Notice that many of these initiatives will take years to come to fruition, such as the transition to biogas or and substantial noise reductions.
 As the world waits for initiatives like this to be realized, people must also engage in tree planting offset projects that have more expansive benefits, such as providing much-needed habitats to endangered habitats and mitigating soil erosion, like tree-planting efforts.
-The best carbon offset programs increase the earth’s carbon dioxide-sequestering capacity and provide much-needed habitat to endangered wildlife.
+The best carbon offset programs, like a flying international carbon offset, increase the earth’s carbon dioxide-sequestering capacity and provide much-needed habitat to endangered wildlife.

 Before your next flight, use an ecological footprint calculator to figure up your emissions in order to truly understand and reduce your environmental impact.
 Simply input your flight’s details to get a personalized datasheet and tips for reducing your footprint from the moment you land.
 Then, you can rest assured knowing you can still travel without increasing greenhouse gases, even with using Air Canada’s carbon offset program Leaveless.